mikejac/node-red-contrib-google-smarthome/README.md

 1. You are going to need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
 2. You also need to be able to forward TCP traffic coming in from the Internet to your Node-RED server on a port you specify.
-This is not your full Node-RED server but a service started by `node-red-contrib-google-smarhome`, providing only the functions needed by Google.
+This is not your full Node-RED server but a service started by `node-red-contrib-google-smarthome`, providing only the functions needed by Google.
 3. This package requires NodeJS version 7.6.0 at a minimum.
 If, during start of Node-RED, you get this warning, your version on NodeJS is too old:
 `[warn] [node-red-contrib-google-smarthome/google-smarthome] SyntaxError: Unexpected token ( (line:30)`